barebox/barebox/Documentation/boards/efi.rst

   barebox:/ /boot/network-drivers/0001-SnpDxe.efi

-Should the drivers instanciate new devices these are automatically registered after the driver has been loaded.
+Should the drivers instantiate new devices these are automatically registered after the driver has been loaded.

 Simple Network Protocol (SNP)